 18 – US destroyers attack Iranian oil platforms in the Persian Gulf in retaliation for Iranian attacks on shipping.

-08 – A bomb blast at Enniskillen in Northern Ireland kills 11 people during a Remembrance Day parade.
-The bomb, hidden in an old, disused school, was planted by the IRA.
+08 – A bomb blast at Enniskillen in Northern Ireland kills 11 people during a Remembrance Day service.
+The bomb goes off without warning at the town’s cenotaph, where people have gathered to pay their respects to the war dead.
+The bomb was planted by the IRA, who lost support worldwide after the bombing.

 08 – Australia wins cricket World Cup for first time.

-19 – Thirty people die in a wooden escalator fire at Kings Cross tube station in London.
+18 – 31 people die in a wooden escalator fire at Kings Cross station in London.
+Many passengers are trapped underground as the escalator goes up in flames.

 08 – Historic INF missile treaty signed with USSR to reduce nuclear arsenals.
 According to the agreement, 2,611 US and Soviet medium and short-range missiles will be destroyed.

 08 – A 22-year-old man armed with a high-powered rifle shoots dead eight people in the Melbourne (Australia) headquarters of Australia Post before leaping to his death from a 10th-floor window.
 The man, Frank Vitkovic, went to the building in Queen Street, to kill a former friend.
 The friend escaped, sending Vitkovic on a rampage through the offices.
-One worker eventually disarmed the man on the 10th floor and struggled with him, but was unable to stop him jumping to his death through a plate glass window.
+One worker eventually disarmed the man on the 10th floor and struggled with him but could not stop him from jumping to his death through a plate glass window.

 22 – Barred by the International Court of Justice from sending any further arms or military supplies to the Nicaraguan Contras, Reagan authorises $14 million in “non-lethal” Contra aid.